ethanolchik/cs-arduino-labs/README.md

 # Atmel 8-bit AVR programs on Arduino Nano
 These are programs developed during lab sessions as part of my Computer Systems module at King's College London, taught by Josh Murphy.
-(Lab 3 is missing for now)
 ## Things to know:
 - Clock Speed (theoretical): 20MHz
 - Clock speed (actual): 16MHz